metelness/DSC640VisualAnalytics/README.md

 ### Task 4
 The final task was to create an infographic that could be used in a major publication.
 It needed to be precise and convey that airplanes were safe.

+Also included is the presentation that was provided to the instructor.
+The audio file is not included due to size limitations.